John Elkann: Personal life

-Elkann was baptized and raised Catholic.
-Nicknamed Jaki, or Yaki, he has lived in United Kingdom, Brazil, France, and Italy.
-He married Donna Lavinia Borromeo (born Lavinia Ida Borromeo-Arese on 10 March 1977 in Milan) a member of the prominent Italian aristocratic family the House of Borromeo.
+Elkann was baptized and raised Roman Catholic.
+Nicknamed Jaki, or Yaki, he has lived in the United Kingdom, Brazil, France, and Italy.
+In 2004, he married Donna Lavinia Borromeo (born Lavinia Ida Borromeo-Arese on 19 March 1977 in Milan), a member of the prominent Italian aristocratic family the House of Borromeo.
 She is the daughter of Don Carlo Ferdinando Borromeo, Count of Arona, Piedmont (born in 1935), the son of Vitaliano Borromeo, 2nd Prince of Angera.
+Her half-sister is Beatrice Borromeo, the wife of Pierre Casiraghi, who is eighth in the line of succession to the Monegasque throne.
 They married on 4 September 2004 in a Catholic ceremony in the Cappella Bianca on Isola Madre, one of the Borromean Islands of Lake Maggiore.
-They have three children: Leone, Oceano, and Vita.
+They have three children: Leone, Oceano, and Vita, and live in Turin.

 Innovation and technology

+An engineer by training, he declares himself passionate about technology and pursues interests in this field.
 Since 2009, Elkann has been attending the annual media and tech conference organized in July every year by Allen & Co at Sun Valley, Idaho.
 He is also a regular contributor to the Google Camp, which every year gathers tech entrepreneurs, investors, representatives of institutions and pop stars in Sciacca, Agrigento, and other places around Sicily.
-In August 2011, he took part, along with Sergio Marchionne, to the Rimini Meeting organized by Communion and Liberation.
+In August 2011, he took part, along with Sergio Marchionne, in the Rimini Meeting organized by Communion and Liberation.
 Until 2020, he was a member of the board Bilderberg Group and the only Italian other than journalist Lilli Gruber.
 In 2012, Elkann attended the annual meeting of the Bilderberg Group in Chantilly, Virginia.

-In February 2018, Elkann appeared as one of the protagonists on the podcast series by Reid Hoffman, Masters of Scale.
-During the interview, which was focused on the theme of the need for companies to adapt over the decades, Elkann described the conditions that allow a company to last over the centuries through the metaphor of the phoenix, and cited in particular the case of Fiat from the 2004 crisis to the creation of the Fiat Chrysler group.
-In June 2018, he invited Hoffman, Xavier Niel, Peter Thiel, and other global tech leaders to the SEI Torino Forum for the international launch of the new School of Entrepreneurship and Innovation of Turin, an initiative supported by the Agnelli Foundation helping university level students to start new businesses; it opened on 21 March 2018.
+In 2019 he personally supported through Exor and Gedi Gruppo Editoriale the creation of the Italian Tech Week, a tech conference for founders, investors, and industry leaders from around the world that, that over the years has hosted guests like Elon Musk, Patrick Collison, Brian Chesky, Sam Altman and Jeff Bezos.
 In February 2021, he was a guest on the Italian Tech Speak podcast, where he described his relationship with technology and innovation.
-In October 2021, Elkann participated at the Italian Tech Week in a dialogue focused on innovation, future, and technology with Elon Musk.
-In the 2022 edition of the event, he conversed onstage with Stripe founder Patrick Collison.

-In July 2020, Elkann took part in the institutional presentation of the full-electric Fiat New 500 to Mattarella and Giuseppe Conte, the then Prime Minister of Italy.
-In December 2021, he was included in Bloomberg's list of the "50 Most Influential people and ideas that defined global business in 2021" for the merger of FCA with the PSA Group to form Stellantis, which started its trading with a $52.7 billion market value.
+In December 2021, he was included in Bloomberg's list of the "50 most influential people and ideas that defined global business in 2021" for the merger of FCA with the PSA Group to form Stellantis, which started its trading with a $52.7 billion market value.

+Through Exor Ventures (formerly known as Exor Seeds), an investment program dedicated to startups, he has invested over 500 million euros in innovation and entrepreneurship projects since 2018.
+Starting from 2022, through Vento, he is launching venture building calls specifically aimed at young entrepreneurs.